 - Some people may experience depression as part of another mental health problem such as eating disorders, bipolar disorder, a 'personality disorder' or Schizophrenia.

 - Some physical health conditions like thyroid problems can have symptoms which are like those of depression.

 - People with dementia may experience depression at times during their illness - indeed depression and dementia have some similar symptoms which can make them difficult to tell apart.

 If you're feeling low, you may be having negative thoughts a lot of the time.
 These thoughts will be affecting how you're feeling and, as a result, making it harder to do things which may, in turn, be leading to more negative and self-critical thoughts.
 This can create what's called a Vicious cycle which can help to keep the depression going.

 Download the 'Vicious Cycle of Depression' sheet which shows how our feelings, thoughts, physical symptoms and how we behave can all be connected.
 So feeling low can create more negative thinking and stop you from wanting to do your usual activities which can then start to affect your self-esteem and how you think about yourself.

 Being more aware of how we tend to think in situations which we find difficult or stressful can help us to challenge negative thinking.
 Use these blank sheets to look at how your thoughts may be affecting how you feel and behave.

-The example sheet below shows how experiencing a vicious cycle could affect someone in a specific situation - experiencing unemployment.
+The example sheet shows how experiencing a vicious cycle could affect someone in a specific situation, in this case, experiencing unemployment.